DixonRes/DixonRes/README.md

 **Note:** This repository is under active development.
 The version submitted to Crypto 2026 is archived and available at:
 - <https://github.com/DixonRes/DixonRes/releases/tag/0.0.1>

-A statically compiled binary is also provided in this release.
 Any updates after the submission deadline are not included in this version.

 ## Features
 - Dixon resultant computation for variable elimination